| November 27, 2004

 |

-| News travels fast in Madrono and by the time we reached Marta,
+travels fast in Madrono and by the time we reached Marta, she and the

-and they all gathered around, pointing and giggling.
+they all gathered around, pointing and giggling.
 Marta is glad to be back with her family, but her time in Costa Rica was not a success story.
 She did locate work on a farm, cooking with two other women, 3 meals a day for 400 workers.
 This meant getting up at 1 am and working until 7 pm, 7 days a week for $200 a month.
 But she was able to save $600 and with this money planned on returning to Nicaragua and purchasing a cow for the family.
 Life in Costa Rica had been difficult but at least now she could return and provide a steady supply of milk for her extended family.
 But the night before she was to begin the three day journey back to Madrono she was robbed.
 She, her sister, and a friend were all packed, ready to start the early morning journey when it was light, but while they slept someone entered their room and stole the money of all three!
 How very heartbreaking.
 This is a common problem for all “migrant” type workers.
 People know they generally have cash on them and they become prime targets for robbery. |

 |